Sigil-Ebook/Sigil/README.md

 Building using purely XCode is no longer supported on Mac OS X.  The easiest way to build Sigil on Mac OS X is to use cmake 3.0 and the command line.

-Also because Sigil now embeds Python 3.4.X, see
+Also because Sigil now embeds Python 3.5.X, see

      docs/Building_A_Relocatable_Python_Framework_on_MacOSX.txt

-for detailed instructions on how to build a fully relocatable Python 3.4.X framework before building Sigil.
+for detailed instructions on how to build a fully relocatable Python 3.5.X framework before building Sigil.

+Sigil requires at least Qt 5.4.2, or Qt 5.5.1.
+If you use a newer Qt version you must add back QtWebkit to the Qt sources and build all of Qt yourself from source, see

+   docs/Building_Qt5_From_Source_with_QtWebKit_Added_Back_on_MacOSX.txt

-To build Sigil with your newly built relocateable Python 3.4.X framework see:
+And finally to build Sigil itself see:

-   docs/Bundling_Python3_With_Sigil_on_MacOSX.txt
+   docs/Building_Sigil_On_MacOSX.txt

 License